-1. Introduction

-2. Correspondence in Hindi

-3. Acceptance of cheques drawn and signed in Hindi

-4. Signature in Hindi on official documents

-5. Implementation of the Section 3(3) of Official Languagues Act, 1963

-6. Issuing advertisements bilingually

-7. Bilingualisation of Annual Reports

-8. Hindi version of the term 'A Government of India Undertaking'

-9. Bilingualisation of stationery items

-10. Display of name-boards, designation boards, counter boards, sign

-boards etc.

-11. Use of Hindi for Internal Circulars, Office Orders, Inviation Cards etc.

-12. Issue of bilingual agenda notes and proceedings of all-India conferences

-13. Setting up of Hindi Deptts./Sections/Cells etc.

-14. Formation of Hindi cadre and filling up of Hindi Posts

-15. Duties of Hindi Officers

-16. Re-designation of Hindi Cells/Sections/Departments and Hindi Officers

-17. Submission of quarterly progress reports and other reports

-18. Official Language Implementation Committees

-19. Setting up of Hindi Libraries

-20. Publication of periodicals in Hindi

-21. Adding of Hindi section in House Magazines

-22. Hindi Teaching Schemes

-23. Banking training through Hindi medium

-24. Learning of Hindi Typewriting/Stenography by Typists and

-Stenographers of banks

-25. Hindi Workshops

-26. Printing of forms and translation of Codes, Manuals etc.

-27. Notification under Rule 10(4) and specifying under Rule 8(4) of the

-Official Language Rules, 1976

-28. Making entries in Hindi in the ledgers and registers

-29. Inspection regarding use of Hindi

-L

-30. Submission of reports on implementation of Official Language Policy to

-the Board of Directors

-31. Capsule Course

-32. Induction courses of the banks

-33. Publication of balance sheets by banks bilingually

-34. Granting of awards for books and essays originally written in Hindi on

-financial, banking and economic subjects

-35. Participation in meetings of Town Official Language Implementation

-Committees

-36. Naming of new bank subsidiaries/schemes in Hindi or other Indian

-languages

-37. Inclusion in corporate plan

-38. Use of Hindi in customer service

-39. a) Providing statement of accounts to the account holders in Hindi by the

-computerised branches

-b) Provision of bilingual software

-40. Use of Hindi in the branches of Indian banks functioning in foreign

-countries

-41. Honourable Prime Minister's directions for increasing use of Hindi in the

-official work

-42. Work in Hindi on Computers

-I) Consolidated guidelines on work in Hindi on computers

-II) Bilingual Data Processing Software/Core Banking Solutions

-III) Internal standing working group

-IV) Use of only bilingual electronic equipments

-43. Miscellaneous instructions

-Annexure 1
+- 1. Introduction - 2.
+Correspondence in Hindi - 3.
+Acceptance of cheques drawn and signed in Hindi - 4.
+Signature in Hindi on official documents - 5.
+Implementation of the Section 3(3) of Official Languagues Act, 1963 - 6.
+Issuing advertisements bilingually - 7.
+Bilingualisation of Annual Reports - 8.
+Hindi version of the term 'A Government of India Undertaking' - 9.
+Bilingualisation of stationery items - 10.
+Display of name-boards, designation boards, counter boards, sign boards etc. - 11.
+Use of Hindi for Internal Circulars, Office Orders, Inviation Cards etc. - 12.
+Issue of bilingual agenda notes and proceedings of all-India conferences - 13.
+Setting up of Hindi Deptts./Sections/Cells etc. - 14.
+Formation of Hindi cadre and filling up of Hindi Posts - 15.
+Duties of Hindi Officers - 16.
+Re-designation of Hindi Cells/Sections/Departments and Hindi Officers - 17.
+Submission of quarterly progress reports and other reports - 18.
+Official Language Implementation Committees - 19.
+Setting up of Hindi Libraries - 20.
+Publication of periodicals in Hindi - 21.
+Adding of Hindi section in House Magazines - 22.
+Hindi Teaching Schemes - 23.
+Banking training through Hindi medium - 24.
+Learning of Hindi Typewriting/Stenography by Typists and Stenographers of banks - 25.
+Hindi Workshops - 26.
+Printing of forms and translation of Codes, Manuals etc. - 27.
+Notification under Rule 10(4) and specifying under Rule 8(4) of the Official Language Rules, 1976 - 28.
+Making entries in Hindi in the ledgers and registers - Submission of Inspection Reports forwarded by the officials of Rajbhasha Vibhag - 30.
+Submission of reports on implementation of Official Language Policy to the Board of Directors - 31.
+Capsule Course - 32.
+Induction courses of the banks

+- 33. Publication of balance sheets by banks bilingually - 34.
+Granting of awards for books and essays originally written in Hindi on financial, banking and economic subjects - 35.
+Participation in meetings of Town Official Language Implementation Committees - 36.
+Naming of new bank subsidiaries/schemes in Hindi or other Indian languages - 37.
+Inclusion in corporate plan - 38.
+Use of Hindi in customer service - 39. a) Providing statement of accounts to the account holders in Hindi by the computerised branchesb) Provision of bilingual software - 40.
+Use of Hindi in the branches of Indian banks functioning in foreign countries - 41.
+Honourable Prime Minister's directions for increasing use of Hindi in the official work - 42.
+Work in Hindi on Computers - I) Consolidated guidelines on work in Hindi on computers - II) Bilingual Data Processing Software/Core Banking Solutions - III) Internal standing working group - IV) Use of only bilingual electronic equipments - V) Orders of the President of India on the recommendations made by the Parliamentary Committee on Official Language in the 8th volume of its Report - 43.
+Miscellaneous instructions

-Annexure 2
+Annexure -1 Annexure - 2